 The Drive Right program is your start toward becoming a responsible low-risk driver.
-The course you are about to take is based in part on the following key concepts least one year to ease into full-time driving responsibilities.
-After you have driven well under a wide variety of road and traffic situations, you can start to think of yourself as an accomplished new driver.
+The course you are about to take is based in part on the following key concepts

 - Driving is a mental decisionmaking process.
 In this program, you will learn how to use the IPDE Process to become a responsible low-risk driver. - Your driving will be greatly influenced by your attitude. - Safety belts and other restraints must be used at all times. - The statistics arguing against drinking and driving should convince you to never drink and drive.